alexisbellido/dockerize-django/README.rst

 Nginx container creates an empty root /usr/share/nginx/public as the parent of the mounted media and static volumes so no Python code can be accessed.

-Note django-app-1 and django-app-2 could be siblings of manage.py or be installed via pip so that they are in Python's module search path.
-The directories media and static should be used by Nginx to serve assets.
+Note that a Django app, such as django-app-1, could be a sibling of manage.py or be installed via pip so that it's in Python's module search path.

-# TODO Python code should be included in Django (app) image, should media and static be part of Nginx (web) image?
-Probably need a way to have a shared filesystem for those.
-Mapped host volumes for development and NFS, EFS or similar on production.
-What about Kubernetes volumes?

 Build the image from the directory that contains the Nginx Dockerfile.